samcarswell/trochilus/README.md

 ## Usage

-### Running a cron
+### Running a job

 `troc exec` handles the execution of a job.
-Use `--name` to specify the name of the cronjob.
+Use `--name` to specify the name of the job.
 If it does not exist, it will be created with the default settings;
-for anything non-default use `troc cron add` before `troc exec`.
+for anything non-default use `troc job add` before `troc exec`.

 Use the args to pass the command you intend to run.

 eg. `troc exec --name 'daily-sync' "rsync --avh /tmp/source-dir /tmp/dest-dir"`

-This will create (if it does not exist) a cron named `daily-sync` and will execute `rsync --avh /tmp/source-dir /tmp/dest-dir` as a run of that cron.
+This will create (if it does not exist) a job named `daily-sync` and will execute `rsync --avh /tmp/source-dir /tmp/dest-dir` as a run of that job.

 The stdout log will display the id of the run:
 ```